 That low, angry hum from under your sink.
 The slow drain that turns washing dishes into a waiting game.
 The unpleasant odor that just won’t go away.
-These aren’t just annoyances; they’re clues.
-Your garbage disposal is trying to tell you something is wrong, and understanding its language is the first step to fixing it.
-Instead of guessing, you can learn to identify the specific cause behind each symptom.
-We’re going to break down the most common garbage disposal problems and solutions, connecting the signs you’re seeing with their root causes so you can take the right action and restore peace to your kitchen sink.
+These aren't just minor annoyances—they're clues.
+Your garbage disposal is trying to tell you something is wrong, and figuring out what it's saying is the first step to a real fix.
+We'll connect each of those strange signs to the most common garbage disposal problem behind it.
+This guide shows you the root cause and the right solution, so you can take action and restore peace to your kitchen sink.

 Key Takeaways